samforwill/District-Insights/README.md

 Follow along step by step with how I wrassled the data into submission in my [data wrangling notebook](https://github.com/samforwill/District-Insights/blob/main/01_Data_Wrangling_ACS_Surveys.ipynb).

 ## Exploratory Data Analysis
+### Distribution--

-First off, I wanted to get a sense of how the newly shaped districts were distributed according to their partisan-ness (as quantified by their PVI-score).
-This was the resulting shape of distribution of all districts in the U.S.:
+First, I wanted to get a sense of how the newly shaped districts were distributed according to their partisan-ness.
+Distributing every district in the US based on PVI-score shows this interesting shape:

 ![Distribution of PVI Scores](images/Distribution_of_PVI_Scores.png)

 Well, that certainly doesn’t look normal! (in the statistical distribution sense of “normal”, but also in the common sense department).
-So lets dive in!
+So lets dive in! <br />

 The median district in the United States is around -1, which is a Republican +1 district, meaning half of the districts in the US are more Republican and half are more democratic than that point.
-Pretty close to 0, so I’m not mad at that.
+Pretty close to 0, so I’m not mad at that.<br />

-But, right off the bat, you can immediately see a huge imbalance and large concentration of districts between the R+10 to R+20 range, -10 to -20 in my conversion.
-(For context,  Cook considers everything outside the 10-range to be non-competitive “Solid” districts.)
+But, right off the bat, we see a huge imbalance and large concentration of districts between the R+10 to R+20 range, -10 to -20 in my conversion.
+(For context,  Cook considers everything beyond the 10-point range to be non-competitive “Solid” districts.)

 Of course, my initial thought on seeing this is: